-The Board of Directors recognises the shareholders' rights as prescribed by the law.
-Therefore the Board encourage shareholders to exercise their rights as appropriate and shall not take any action which violates or infringes the rights of shareholders, regardless of occurrence of any serious incident or situation that the Company cannot control.
+EXAMPLE OF REMARKABLE SUCCESS FOR CORPORATE GOVERNANCE AND SUSTAINABILITY OF THE COMPANY IN 2021 by Thaipat Institute for 2021 shareholders, regardless of occurrence of any serious incident or situation that the Company cannot control.
 In 2021, for example, due to the outbreak of coronavirus disease ("COVID-19"), the Company had to change a method to convene Annual General Shareholders' Meeting to electronic meeting (E-Agm).
 The Company has completely promoted the rights of shareholders, whether providing opportunity to minority shareholders to propose additional agenda prior to the meeting of shareholders, as well as to propose names of qualified persons to serve as directors of the Company.
 In this regard, the Company disseminated criteria, information receiving channels and period of time for receiving information to the shareholders or information and documents relevant to the Annual General Shareholders' Meeting on its website.
 Such information and documents were the same as those sent to the shareholders by mail, along with notices of meeting.
 In the notice of meeting, it contains information including (1) the meeting agenda with Board's opinion,